owowed/oxi/README.md

 At the moment, documentation about these methods are available inside the source code in `src` as JSDoc comments.

-For upcoming release tag of this package, see the [`package`](https://github.com/owowed/oxi/tree/package).
+For upcoming release tag of this package, see the [`package`](https://github.com/owowed/oxi/tree/package) branch.

 ## Contributing